 Metro bus service is available, and there is parking on the street throughout the neighborhood.

 Yes!
 The St. Demetrios Greek folk dance program and the Seattle Junior Tamburitzans will be staffing a no-host bar, along with delicious food offerings for sale.

 I Want to Help!
 How Can I Do That?

 Your help would be greatly appreciated!
 Please complete the volunteer form above.

 We would like to thank our Sponsors

-Balkan Night Northwest is sponsored by The Seattle Balkan Dancers and by these fine businesses and organizations.
+Balkan Night Northwest is sponsored by The Seattle Balkan Dancers and by these organizations.

 Please contact us if you would like to sponsor Balkan Night NW.